bryanrsmith/eslint-plugin-sort-class-members/README.md

 }
 ```

 Members can be matched to positional slots using several criteria, including name (exact match or regexp), member type (method or property), and whether or not the member is static.
-Each match slot is described by an object with five properties, all of which are optional.
+Each match slot is described by an object with six properties, all of which are optional.
 * `name`: a string matching the name of the member.
 If the string starts and ends with `/` it will be interpreted as a regular expression.
 E.g., `"/_.+/"` will match members whose name starts with an underscore.
 * `type`: `"method"|"property"`. **Note**: Class properties currently require a custom parser like [babel-eslint](https://github.com/babel/babel-eslint).
 * `kind`: `"get"|"set"`.
 A subtype of `type: "method"` that can match getter or setter methods.